php-dev-br/laravel-doc-pt-br/database.md

 #### Running An Insert Statement

 To execute an `insert` statement, you may use the `insert` method on the `DB` facade.
-Like `select`, this method takes the raw SQL query as its first argument and bindings as its second argument:
+Like `select`, this method takes the raw SQL query as its first argument, and bindings as the second argument:

     DB::insert('insert into users (id, name) values (?, ?)', [1, 'Dayle']);

 #### Running An Update Statement

 The `update` method should be used to update existing records in the database.
-The number of rows affected by the statement will be returned:
+The number of rows affected by the statement will be returned by the method:

     $affected = DB::update('update users set votes = 100 where name = ?', ['John']);

 #### Running A Delete Statement

 The `delete` method should be used to delete records from the database.
-Like `update`, the number of rows affected will be returned:
+Like `update`, the number of rows deleted will be returned:

     $deleted = DB::delete('delete from users');

 #### Running A General Statement

-Some database statements do not return any value.
+Some database statements should not return any value.
 For these types of operations, you may use the `statement` method on the `DB` facade:

     DB::statement('drop table users');